 Laura Maud Greathead1

-Laura Maud Greathead was born on 5 May 1894 in Bruce County, Ontario, Canada, Sadly she is registered as male in error.
-Her father was described as a farmer.1 She was the daughter of William Greathead and Amanda Schatz.1 In the census of 1901 in Bruce County, Ontario, Canada, she was listed as the daughter of William Greathead.2 She married Morley Robertson, son of William Robertson and Mary Strong, on 25 October 1913 in Bruce County, Ontario, Canada, Morley and Laura lived on a farm in Saugeen and retired in Port Elgin.3
+Laura Maud Greathead was born on 5 May 1894 in Bruce County, Ontario, Canada, She is registered as male in error.
+Her father was described as a farmer and her mothers maiden name was incorrectly registered as Mandy Shot.2,3 She was the daughter of William Greathead and Amanda Schatz.1 In the census of 31 March 1901 in Bruce County, Ontario, Canada, she was listed as the daughter of William Greathead.4 In the census of 1 June 1911 in Saugeen, Bruce County, Ontario, Canada, she was listed as the daughter of William Greathead.5 She married Morley Robertson, son of William Robertson and Mary Strong, on 25 October 1913 in Bruce County, Ontario, Canada, Morley and Laura lived on a farm in Saugeen and retired to Port Elgin.6,7 Laura died in July 1978 aged 84 Laura suffered a stroke in May 1978 and was in a coma until she died.8

 Children of Laura Maud Greathead and Morley Robertson